- Chart

 Disclaimers:

-The data provided is for informational purposes only and does not constitute investment advice.
-Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
+This analysis is for informational purposes only and does not constitute financial advice.
+Investment decisions should be made in consultation with a qualified financial advisor.
 Past performance is not indicative of future results.

 AI Summarization is directionally correct and might not be accurate.